aleixv/ai-shopping-cart/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Run the application and database using Docker Compose: `docker-compose up`

+## How to Run the Tests

+1. Clone the repository to your local machine.
+2. Navigate to the project directory.
+3. Run the tests using the command: `./gradlew test`